pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 or

-> I've taken on baord everyone's input.
+> I've taken on board everyone's input.
 As the project manager, this is my call to make and I've decided we are going to extend the timeline by 10 days.

 Setting outcomes makes your historical decision archive easy to search, because you have a succinct statement for each proposal.